-It’s a hierarchy of mental toughness because we need to have one skill in order to progress to another.
+It’s a pyramid of mental toughness because we need to have one skill in order to progress to another.
 These levels are not static either, they can fluctuate often!

 Here’s why the hierarchy of mental toughness is just like chess!

 It’s the most difficult because, at many points in life, it’s the most important.

 When were we really taught HOW to let go of mistakes and MOVE ON?

 Nowadays, there are more perfectionists than ever before.
 This creates people that struggle with making mistakes and as a result, they don’t go for it and they play it “safe.”
 We can’t be successful that way!
 Remember, It’s not about the setback, it’s about the comeback!

 The hierarchy of mental toughness lays out each skill and it shows us exactly where we are with regards to our own stuff!